Street Dentistry: The Unlicensed, Underground Practice of Dentistry

 Lack of infection control and surgical know-how undoubtedly leads to many complications, including death.
 A 12-year-old boy in Morocco died in 2016 from sepsis after having an extraction performed by an unlicensed dental worker.9 Despite the risk, those who can’t afford a licensed dentist still turn to street dentistry, where an extraction costs around five U.S. dollars.9

-The Moroccan Ministry of Health publically condemns unlicensed dentistry.9 However, the government is hesitant to enforce the ban on unlicensed dentistry because unlicensed dental tradespeople are a part of Morocco’s history and culture.
+The Moroccan Ministry of Health publicly condemns unlicensed dentistry.9 However, the government is hesitant to enforce the ban on unlicensed dentistry because unlicensed dental tradespeople are a part of Morocco’s history and culture.
 Also, a ban would leave many citizens unemployed, which creates additional problems for the government.
-The government has provided no detail on steps to end the practice.9
+The government has provided no details on the steps to end the practice.9

 Canada